GCSE and A level statistics

 In 2022, there were over 5.3 million entries into GCSE exams in England.
 We unpacked the statistics to find out how they got on.

-You might think fondly of your time as a student, but we’re sure you haven’t forgotten about the stress before big exams.
+You might think fondly of your time as a student, even if you didn’t have much in your student bank account, but we’re sure you haven’t forgotten about the stress before big exams.
 At the end of secondary school education, 16-year-olds in the UK take their GCSE exams.
 In 2022, over 5.3 million tests were made.
 We unpacked the statistics to get the lowdown on GCSE exams and results.